 Stamford Disorderly Conduct Lawyer

 Disorderly conduct charges are extremely common in Stamford.
-They are the most commonly charged crime in Connecticut because they encompass such a wide range of behavior and they can be construed liberally by Stamford police officers.
+These offenses are the most commonly charged crime in Connecticut because they encompass such a wide range of behavior.
 Whether an action is considered disorderly is in the discretion of the police officer that is investigating the crime.

 What is the Definition of Disorderly Conduct?

 According to Connecticut General Statutes (C.G.S.) § 53a-182, disorderly conduct is a broad offense that covers many different unlawful behaviors.
 As a result, you could face disorderly conduct charges for anything from fighting with a spouse or significant other to being disruptive at a public political event.

 To secure a conviction, the prosecution must prove, beyond a reasonable doubt, that you either intentionally committed the unlawful conduct to bother others or acted recklessly and created a risk of annoying or disturbing other people.

 What are some Common Examples of Disorderly Conduct in Stamford?

 Police officers have a great deal of discretion in determining whether certain behavior merits an arrest for disorderly conduct.
 Some common examples include:

 - Disturbing any lawful assembly without lawful authority